kekenin/movie-bot-pekka/README.md

 5. Create free account into https://developers.themoviedb.org/3
 6. Insert your movieDB auth token into GetPoster.php line 13.
 7. Set webhook to your bot using: https://api.telegram.org/bot[YOUR_BOT_TOKEN_HERE]/setwebhook?url=[URL_TO_PEKKA-MOVIE-BOT_FOLDER_ON_YOUR_WEBSERVER]/bot.php]
+8. Disable bot's group privacy in the bot's settings.

 Done!